-The research of project scheduling based on resource flow network provides a new way for scheduling.
-Whereas solving resource conflict is merely one of the functions of applying resource flow network in the project scheduling.
-As the research goes deeper, resource flow network will have a further application to project scheduling, and building resource flow constraints will increasingly become a fundamental method in the research.
-At present, there are some scholars paying attention to the research of resource flow network and its application to project scheduling, however, the related literature is very limited so far.
+The research on project scheduling based on a resource flow network provides a new scheduling method.
+Solving resource conflicts is merely one of the functions of applying the resource flow network in project scheduling.
+As research goes further, the resource flow network could further apply to project scheduling, and building resource flow constraints could increasingly become a fundamental method in research.
+Some scholars have focused attention on research on the resource flow network and its application to project scheduling; however, the related literature is very limited so far.